 Despite Perriand’s role, in 1983, the Architecture and Planning Library was offered its very own “Le Corbusier chaise longue”.
 In the 1980s Perriand’s significant contribution to the design and production of the Le Corbusier/Jeanneret furniture was relatively unknown, and Pierre Jeanneret was also a lesser name.
 Having a ‘Corb’ was the thing.

 That year, the architecture students hosted the biennial Oceania Congress of Architectural Students with an event commonly known as the ‘Gone to Kiwi’ conference (named in reference to the pub across the road where students and staff regularly gathered).
-Over five days in mid-term break, Gone to Kiwi welcomed 450 staff and students from 19 architecture schools around Australia, New Zealand and Papua New Guinea.
+As Andrew Barrie states in The Auckland School: 100 years of architecture and planning: over five days in mid-term break, Gone to Kiwi welcomed 450 staff and students from 19 architecture schools around Australia, New Zealand and Papua New Guinea.
 Key speakers included American hippie-visionary Paolo Soleri, Australian architect John Andrews, Auckland alumni Peter Beaven who flew in from London, poet Sam Hunt, and local activist Tim Shadbolt.
-Famed French mime Marcel Marceau, somehow procured by student Dorita Hannah, appeared at the opening – and spoke!
+Famed French mime Marcel Marceau, somehow procured by student Dorita Hannah, appeared at the opening – and spoke! according to Barrie.

 From the beginning of the year the Architecture and Planning Library staff were involved with student organisers in obtaining information on architects worldwide, to whom the students then wrote.
 In a spirit of lighthearted openness the library set up a display of replies from the national and international names, creating, as librarian Wendy Garvey noted in the library’s 1983 annual report, “a great deal of interest and amusement”.